 Lincoln Eastern Bypass

-The Lincoln Eastern Bypass, backed by Lincolnshire County Council, Lincolnshire Enterprise and the three District Authorities (Lincoln City, West Lindsey and North Kesteven), provides the opportunity to improve Lincoln’s infrastructure and encourage growth.
+The Lincoln Eastern Bypass, backed by Lincolnshire County Council, Greater Lincolnshire Local Enterprise Partnership and the three District Authorities (Lincoln City, West Lindsey and North Kesteven), provides the opportunity to improve Lincoln’s infrastructure and encourage growth.

 The scheme aims to meet key County Council objectives including minimising traffic congestion, supporting Lincoln’s growth as a principal urban centre, and enhancing the inter-city environment.

 As a result of receiving £50M funding from Central Government in 2011, a planning application for a single carriageway was submitted in December 2012 and was granted in June 2013.
 Details of the planning application can be viewed online through Lincolnshire County Council’s Planning Portal.